-Search Console reports a 15% spike in indexed URLs this week.
-You investigate — they’re articles titled “Untitled”, “[TODO write intro]”, “Draft notes - DON’T PUBLISH”.
+Search Console reports a spike in indexed URLs this week.
+You investigate and find articles titled “Untitled”, “[TODO write intro]”, “Draft notes - DON’T PUBLISH”.
 Your draft articles got built into production.
-They’re now in Google’s index, ranking for nothing useful, signaling to Google that your site has low-quality content, and presenting placeholder text to anyone who finds them.
+They’re in Google’s index now, ranking for nothing, showing placeholder text to anyone who lands on them, and signaling to Google that your site ships low-quality pages.

 Most “draft published” incidents are configuration gaps, not human mistakes.
-Your build doesn’t respect draft: true, a bulk-edit script flipped flags, or staging got promoted to prod with drafts included.
-The fix: audit + deindex what leaked, then add CI guards so the build cannot produce a draft in production.
+The build doesn’t respect draft: true, a bulk-edit script flipped the flags, or a staging build got promoted to prod with drafts included.
+So the durable fix has two halves: clean up what leaked, and make the build incapable of emitting a draft into production.

 Common causes